I am learning that each new day is a reminder to do better.

 I am learning that today is a blessing, a gift and I have it in my power to make it an amazing day.

 I am learning that life is ever-changing.
-It is a learning curve and mistakes are made to show us a new way of handling things and to learn and to grow from them.
+It is a learning curve and mistakes are made to show us a new way of handling things and to learn and grow from it.
 Perhaps that is what life is all about.

 “But most of all, I am slowly learning how to just be in this moment.
 How to exist.
 How to understand that I cannot control life, that I can only experience it in both its light and its dark stages.
 I am slowly learning how to laugh and cry and feel through it all, how to welcome the confusion and the joy that come with loving and living and breaking.
 I am slowly learning how to accept where I am”